 Custom Type Spectral Line Setup

 On November 8, 2023, a new Resource Catalog Tool was introduced which changes the way custom resources are created.
-This section will cover the creation of a custom continuum resource.
+This section will cover the creation of a custom spectral line resource.
 If you have questions or issues, please contact us through the NRAO Science Helpdesk.

 Create a Spectral Line Resource